maddie480/EverestUpdateCheckerServer/README.md

 All the versions of the download should be added to the database with their respective everest.yaml IDs, so that the update checker can check against the version the user has downloaded.

 ### List of mods to handle manually

+_Please note that the `everestupdate.yaml` file uploaded to this repository already takes these cases into account.
+You don't need to edit it._

 * Ruby's Entities: Remove it from the database.
 Ships with D-sides.
 * GhostMod: Remove it from the database.
 Ships with GhostNet.